 Non-academic activities, including social networking, gaming, and streaming, are prohibited during school hours unless expressly permitted by a teacher or administrator.
-It is advised that entertainment devices like DVDs and PSPs be kept at home to avoid disrupting the educational environment and the school's computer network.
+It is advised that entertainment devices be kept at home to avoid disrupting the educational environment and the school's computer network.